sercankulcu/sercankulcu.github.io/_teaching/data-structures.md

 ## Chapter 6: The List ADT and Java List Implementations

-A list is a versatile data structure that can be implemented in various ways, typically as a dynamic array or linked list.
-Unlike fixed-size arrays, lists can grow or shrink as needed, making them extremely flexible for storing collections of data.
-They support operations like insertion, deletion, and traversal, and are particularly useful when you need a sequence of elements but don't know the size in advance.
-Most modern programming languages provide built-in list implementations with rich functionality.
-A list is an abstract data type representing an ordered sequence.
-It may be implemented using a dynamic array, linked structure, or another underlying representation.
-In Java, common implementations include ArrayList and LinkedList.
+A list is an abstract data type representing an ordered sequence of elements.
+It can grow or shrink dynamically and supports operations such as insertion, deletion, access, and traversal.
+Lists may be implemented using dynamic arrays, linked structures, or other underlying representations.
+In Java, commonly used implementations include ArrayList and LinkedList, each offering different performance characteristics.

 - [🖼️Sunum-Liste (PDF)](../files/data_structures/slides/Bolum_06_Liste.pdf)
 - [🖼️Sunum-Sorular (PDF)](../files/data_structures/slides/Bolum_06_Sorular.pdf)